nicksincl/theme-switcher/README.md

 ## About

-Theme Switcher is a web page are created with HTML, CSS and vanilla JS on StackBlitz with the intent to demonstrate how JS can alter thematic styling through CSS variables that are predefined or altered on user input.
+Theme Switcher is a web page created with HTML, CSS and vanilla JS on StackBlitz with the intent to demonstrate how JS can alter thematic styling through CSS variables that are predefined or altered with user input.

 ## View code